ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

-The `completeExceptionally​` method completes this future exceptionally, because it isn’t already completed.
+The `completeExceptionally​` method completes this future exceptionally, because it isn`t already completed.

 ```